-5.4.
+5.3.
 The Authority noted that PPP is the major component of consumer-end tariff, which accounts for around 90% of total consumer-end tariff.
 The Authority has determined the power purchases (GWhs) along-with its cost for each of the DISCOs through a separate decision, therefore, for the purpose of instant decision, the power purchases (GWhs) of the Petitioner as per the separate PPP decision, have been taken into account.

-6. Whether the requested MYT for a control period of five years is justified? - 6.1.
-The Petitioner submitted that the petition has been filed in accordance with the Rule 3(1) of Part II and Rule 4(7) of the Rules 1998 and NEPRA Performance Standards (Distribution) Rules 2005.
-As per Rule 17 (3) (1) of Tariff Rules, tariff should allow the licensee the for recovery of any and all costs prudently incurred to meet the demonstrated needs of their consumers.
-The Petitioner also submitted that it has filed Investment Plan and assessment of T&D losses for a period of five years, which are under deliberation before the Authority. - 6.2.
-The Authority observed the Petitioner has requested for a five years tariff control period, in line with its five years investment plan.
-The Authority further noted that the approval of the investment plan and assessment of T&D losses of the Petitioner for five year's period is at an advanced stage, therefore, to align the investment requirements of the Petitioner, with its tariff determination, which is a tool to incur and recover the allowed amount of investments, the Authority has decided to approve the tariff request of the Petitioner under the MYT tariff regime for a control period of five year i.e. from FY 2025-26 till FY 2029-30.
-The terms and conditions, given by the Authority, in the Distribution and SoLR license, as modified from time to time, of the Petitioner would be applicable during the MYT control period.
+6. Whether the requested MYT for a control period of five years is justified?

+6.1.
+The Petitioner submitted that the petition has been filed in accordance with the Rule 3(1) and Rule 4(7) of the Rules and NEPRA Performance Standards (Distribution) Rules 2005.
+As per Rule 17 (3) (1) of the Rules, tariff should allow the licensee the recovery of any and all costs prudently incurred to meet the demonstrated needs of their consumers.
+The Petitioner also submitted that it has filed Investment Plan and assessment of T&D losses for a period of five years, which are under deliberation with the Authority.

+6.2.
+The Authority observed the Petitioner has requested for a five-year tariff control period i.e. FY 2025-26 to FY 2029-30, in line with its five years investment plan.
+The Authority also noted that approval of the investment plan and assessment of T&D losses of the Petitioner for the five year period is at advanced stage, therefore, to align the investment requirements of the Petitioner, with its tariff determination, which is a tool to incur and recover the allowed amount of investments, the Authority has decided to approve the tariff request of the Petitioner under the MYT tariff regime for a control period of five year i.e. from FY 2025-26 till FY 2029-30.
+The terms & conditions, given by the Authority, in the Distribution and SoLR license, as modified from time to time, of the Petitioner would be applicable during the MYT control period.

 7. Whether the requested/projected O&M cost (including new hiring) is justified and what are the basis for such projections?
-8. Whether there should be any bifurcation of O&M on the basis of controllable and uncontrollable costs?
+8. Whether there should be any bifurcation of O&M on the basis of controllable and uncontrollable costs / factors? - 8.1.
+The Petitioner in its petition submitted following projections;